jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 # Ruby Concurrency

 Hello, my name is Jerry D'Antonio.
-I work for VHT, an Erlang and Ruby shop in Akron, Ohio.
+I work for VHT (forerly Virtual Hold Technology), an Erlang and Ruby shop in Akron, Ohio.
 Today I'm here to talk to you about concurrency.

 ## Slide 1: Introduction